EmmaLiTsai/recoverKBTDR/README.md

 Contains:

-recoverKBTDR - R package development folder.
+package_dev - R package development folder.
 Contains all sample data (/inst), documentation(/vignettes), package development
 	         code (/R), and function documentation (/man).
 Package checks and development workflow can be found within package_dev_code.R.
 The package passes check, aside from the one 'qpdf' warning for large file sizes.
                No errors or notes.
 The /vignettes/recoverKBTDR.Rmd file and the README walks through the whole dive record